 Be realistic about the personnel you’re working with.
 Make a smart choice about your Agile marketing transformation based on the team you have, not the one you want.

 Are my marketers willing to go Agile?

 Most importantly, evaluate your team’s willingness to change.

 If your team is invested in the status quo and unwilling to experiment with alternatives, you may have a battle on your hands.
 You’re going to need to start with the lightest weight method available (such as Kanban) to minimize reluctance.

 Adaptability is important, but your team’s cross-functionality (or lack thereof) is almost as important as their openness to change.

 Do you have cross-functional marketers?

 Cross-functional marketing teams have a wide variety of skills, specifically ones that enable them to complete the full life cycle of projects.
-They can work autonomously most of the time, relying little on other resources to move forward.
+They can move forward autonomously most of the time.

-The more cross-functional your team, the greater their initial level of agility.
-There’s no reason that a highly specialized team can’t be Agile; they will just rely more heavily on outside help to complete their work.
+The more cross-functional your team, the greater their existing agility.
+There’s no reason a highly specialized team can’t be Agile, but they’ll rely more heavily on outside help to get started.

-Some methodologies, like Scrum, are designed for highly cross-functional teams.
-Others, like Scrumban and Kanban, can accommodate teams with more variation in skill sets.
+Some methodologies, such as Scrum, are designed for highly cross-functional teams.
+Others, like Scrumban and Kanban, can accommodate teams with more variation in skillsets.